Just2good/TFT-Overlay/README.md

  # TFT Overlay by J2GKaze (Discord: Jinsoku#4019)
  [TFT Discord Server link](https://discord.gg/KHMCRJA)

 `7.14.2019 @ 2:56PM PST: Trying to add/fix multiple things at once seems to be slowing things down a bit.
 Once I finish everything I'm working on, I'll most likely stick to working on something 1 at a time.
-Also for people working on Localization, there are more strings you can copy from ItemStrings.xaml.
+Also for people working on Localization, there are more strings you can copy from ItemStrings.xaml.`

 `7.16.2019 @ 8:55PM PST: Going to be slow for just a tiny bit longer, then I can spend hours coding again.
-Remember to DM me on discord or post an issue here with any feedback you may have.
+Remember to DM me on discord or post an issue here with any feedback you may have.`

 `7.28.2019 @ 10PM PST: The Horizontal Bars (Opacity and Orange bar) will be changed.
 This is temporary until I get draggable tabs to work.

-`8.6.2019 @ 3PM PST: Apologies for the extremely slow updates, been working a lot of overtime to pay off late bills.
-I do still want to keep continuing this project and will update whenever I can.
+`8.6.2019 @ 3PM PDT: Apologies for the extremely slow updates, been working a lot of overtime to pay off late bills.
+I do still want to keep continuing this project and will update whenever I can.`

+`8.21.2019 @ 11AM PDT: Again I apologize, I won't be able to update this due to real life issues so I will be discontinuing this project.
+I really enjoyed working on it and it completely sucks when life hits you hard.
+Thank you to all the people that used my overlay and provided feedback, issues, and even just letting me know that it made TFT easier for them.
+For anyone that wants to continue working on this and improving it even more, feel free to message me and I'll put a link to your fork in this readme.
+Thank you!`

 ## How to use:
   -  [Download TFT Overlay](https://github.com/Just2good/TFT-Overlay/releases/)